At a glance: A simple parenting tool that teaches conflict resolution for kids.

 Now that you know why conflict resolution for kids is so important, all you need are the steps to follow when the next conflict arises.

-I’ve broken it down into 7 very simple steps.
+I’ve broken it down into 7 simple conflict resolution steps.

 Step 1: Remove the item from EVERYBODY involved.
 (This is a really, really important step in conflict resolution.)
 Kids tend to feel ownership over anything they are physically touching.
 And when they feel ownership they will be less likely to work on the problem.

 If the item is big, like a swing or bike then everyone should be scooted away from it.
 If the item is small, move it far enough away that no one can reach it.

 Step 2: Identify the Problem.
 You’ll want to help the kids break down the problem into simple terms.
 This is also the point when you take out the emotions and hit the root of the problem.

 You can do this by simply ignoring emotional arguments and asking direct questions.
 “Who wants this shovel?”
 “The shovel is mine!
 He always takes my things!
 I hate him!”